raabf/dockertex/README.md

 You can either use the dockertexstudio images or – if you never need TeXstudio – just the dockertex images.
 The dockertexstudio images include all features of the dockertex images.  `dockertex` will automatically use the dockertexstudio images when installed on the local system, so that not twice as much disk space is occupied on your computer.
  `dockertex` and `dockertexstudio`  will promt you to pull the docker images when necessary.

+**Fonts** The images contain debian’s non-free repository and ubuntu’s multiverse.
+Beside the default latex fonts, Liberation and MSCoreFonts are installed.
+Liberation are a free replacement for the MSCoreFonts.
+If you still use the MSCoreFonts you accept their [EULA](http://corefonts.sourceforge.net/eula.htm).

 ### 📓 dockertex